AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

         *
         * @param roomId        The chat room ID
         * @param newOwner      The user ID of the new chat room owner
-        * @param oldOwner      The user ID of the original chat room owner *
+        * @param oldOwner      The user ID of the former chat room owner *
         */
         void OnOwnerChangedFromRoom(string roomId, string newOwner, string oldOwner);
         /**
-        * Occurs when the chat room announcements is updated.
+        * Occurs when the chat room announcements are updated.
         * @param roomId        The chat room ID
         * @param announcement  The updated chat room announcements *